- Leader: President Bashar al-Assad

 - Providing discipleship and leadership training for church leaders and youth leaders

 - Trauma counselling and debriefing

-- To build bridges between the various Orthodox Churches and Protestant denominations by offering conferences to which all denominations are invited.
+- Building bridges between Christian denominations by sponsoring conferences to which all denominations are invited.